psaris/psaris.github.io/_pages/about.md

 title: "About"
 ---

-Nick Psaris is a seasoned quantitative developer with experience building automated option market making and equity statarb backtesting and trading systems.
-He has written two books [Q Tips](http://q-tips.net) and [Fun Q](http://fun-q.net) to share his passion for q/kdb+ and machine learning.
+Nick Psaris is a quantitative developer with over two decades of experience building automated option market making and equity statarb backtesting and trading systems as well as data and analytic platforms.
+He is a CFA charterholder and holds a Masters in Computational Finance (MSCF) from the Tepper School of Business at Carnegie Mellon University.
+Nick wrote [Q Tips: Fast, Scalable and Maintainable Kdb+](http://q-tips.net) based on his years of practical experience developing production trading systems in q.
+His second book, [Fun Q: A Functional Introduction to Machine Learning in Q](http://fun-q.net), uses the expressive q language to guide readers through implementing twelve machine learning algorithms from scratch.
+Nick is currently an adjunct professor for the Market Microstructure and Algorithmic Trading class at Carnegie Mellon's MSCF program and a Managing Director in Bank of America's Data and Innovation Group.

 # New York I
 After graduating [Duke University](http://www.duke.edu) with a degree